Battle of Wake Island: Nita Maru voyage

 At the end of the battle on 23 December, 1,603 people, of whom 1,150 were civilians, were taken prisoner.
 Three weeks later, all but roughly 350-360 were taken to Japanese prisoner of war camps in Asia aboard the Nita Maru (later renamed Chūyō).
 Many of those that stayed were those that were too badly wounded, and some were civilian contractors that knew how to operate the machinery on the island.
-One source for the prisoner of war experience on Wake was the accounts in the commanding officer logs for Wilcox and Russel.
 The Nita Maru brought supplies and 500 additional Japanese troops to Wake on 12 January 1942.
 The POWs were separated; about 20 stayed at the hospital due to injuries; about 367 stayed on Wake due to their construction experience; and over 1,235 were put on the ship.
 The prisoners on the ship were under the authority of Toshio Saito, and the ship was noted as a "hell ship" for the POWs.
 Saito encouraged cruel treatment, and the POWs were given too little food and water in unsanitary conditions in the ship's holds, and were systematically beaten and tormented.
 On 17 January, the ship arrived in Japan, where the POWs were displayed to the Japanese press.
 On 20 January, it went on a voyage to the prisoner of war camp in Japanese occupied China.
 Admiral Kajioka had refused a request by an officer to execute some of the POWs, but this officer persisted and went to Saito directly to execute some of them on the voyage.
 On 22 January, Saito carried out the execution of the Wake POWs.
 Saito, picked five men at random and ordered them topside.
 There they were ordered to kneel, and he told them in Japanese: "You have killed many Japanese soldiers in battle.
 For what you have done you are now going to be killed ... as representatives of American soldiers."
 The Japanese then beheaded them.
 The bodies were used for bayonet practice and then thrown overboard.

 Those POWs arrived in Shanghai and were transported by train to Woosung, where they spent several years.
 In 1945, they were taken by train to Manchuria, then Japan, to work in a coal mine.
 Finally, the war ended, and they were taken to a camp near Tokyo as ordered by the US.
 One of the last of the Wake POWs to die before repatriation was hit by a container of supplies dropped on the camp by aircraft trying to get food and aid to them.
 From Japan, they were taken to Guam for processing and medical recovery, then returned home.